ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 If you visit `/posts/2020`, you might expect to find a list of all posts for that year.

 Unfortunately, Hugo doesn't support generating these pages currently, at least not without a little extra work.
 However, one of Hugo's maintainers offered a practical workaround.
 By using Hugo's taxonomy feature and a little clever use of front matter, you can generate archive pages of posts for years and months.
-You’re going to add "year" and "month" as new taxonomies, and "tag" your posts with a year and month.
+You're going to add "year" and "month" as new taxonomies, and "tag" your posts with a year and month.
 Hugo can then build the year and month pages for you just like it builds pages for categories and tags.

 For more check out page 64.

 ### Customizing Blog List Pages
 The list of posts isn't very appealing since we're using the default list layout.
-Let’s make a layout for posts that shows the title, post date, and a summary of each post's content.
+Let's make a layout for posts that shows the title, post date, and a summary of each post's content.

 See page 65 to 67.